pingpongboss/git-multi-pr/README.md

 ### Start a new change

+This new change will eventually be exported as its own PR.

-Make sure you're working in the right feature branch.
+First, checkout the feature branch.
 Then, simply make your changes and create a commit.
-You'll only need vanilla git commands here.

 ```
-$ git checkout [feature-name]
+$ git-multi-pr new-feature [feature-name]
 $ vim file.java
 $ git commit -a
 ```

 The commit message will be used to populate the PR title and summary.

-### Update a change
+### Edit the latest change

-Just amend a commit to update that change.
+Just amend a commit to update the latest change.
 You'll only need vanilla git commands here.

 ```
 $ vim file.java